 About 1 billion people globally suffer with migraines (me included), and for anyone who does, you know how brutal they can be.
 Far from just a headache, they can include vomiting, disturbed vision and sensitivity to light, smell and sound.
 While over the counter medication doesn’t work for everyone, when it comes to migraines, often the only thing that helps is to lie in a dark room.

-2) Botox for cervical dystonia
+2) Cervical dystonia

 Cervical dystonia (sometimes referred to as spasmodic torticollis), is a neurological disorder that results in abnormal neck movements.
 It affects around 18,000 people in the UK, and can cause a lot of pain and discomfort.

 Recently though, the FDA has approved botulinum toxin for cervical dystonia to help reduce its effects.
 The substance is injected into the affected muscles in the neck, and works by blocking the chemical messenger that causes the muscles to contract.
 This results in reduced spasms, and in some cases no spasms at all.
 Pretty impressive!

 The temporomandibular joint (often referred to simply as TMJ) is the joint linking the jaw bone and skull together.
 People often experience pain around this area, as well as discomfort, or a clicking sensation.
 And the pain isn’t only limited to the jaw - it can lead to headaches and neck pain too.